MicrosoftDocs/entra-docs/docs/id-governance/governance-custom-alerts.md

 All activity performed by the Microsoft Entra ID Governance services is logged in the Microsoft Entra [Audit Logs](https://learn.microsoft.com/entra/identity/monitoring-health/concept-audit-logs).
 By pushing the logs to a [Log Analytics workspace](https://learn.microsoft.com/entra/identity/monitoring-health/howto-analyze-activity-logs-log-analytics), organizations can create [custom alerts](https://learn.microsoft.com/entra/identity/monitoring-health/howto-integrate-activity-logs-with-azure-monitor-logs).

-The following section provides examples of custom alerts that customers can create by integrating Entra ID Governance with Azure Monitor.
+The following section provides examples of custom alerts that customers can create by integrating Microsoft Entra ID Governance with Azure Monitor.

 | Feature | Example alert |
 | --- | --- |